houshengbo/demo-knative-operators/knative-serving-operator/setup-custom-ingress-gateway/README.md

 We are going to change the operator CR based on these two names.

 There are some changes you need to do with the CR to be created or updated.
-We need to change the label selector of the gateway to `custom: ingressgateway`, and update the gateway ConfigMap into `custom-ingressgateway.istio-system.svc.cluster.local` for the key `gateway.knative-ingress-gateway` as below:
+We need to change the label selector of the gateway to `custom: ingressgateway`, and update the istio ConfigMap by setting the value `custom-ingressgateway.istio-system.svc.cluster.local` for the key `gateway.knative-ingress-gateway` as below:

 ```aidl